rcarrata/rcarrata.github.io/_posts/2019-08-26-ocp4_upi_installation_aws.md

 **IMPORTANT STEP:**

 You must watch if the csrs are aprroved, if not you must approve them with the next command:

 ```
 export KUBECONFIG="kubeconfig"
 csr=$(oc get csr | grep "Pending")
 if $csr oc get csr -ojson | jq -r '.items[] | select(.status == {} ) | .metadata.name' | xargs oc adm certificate approve
 ```
-Delete the bootstrap resources.
+* Delete the bootstrap resources.

 ```
  aws cloudformation delete-stack --stack-name clusterbootstrap
 ```

-And finally, wait for the installation complete.
+* And finally, wait for the installation complete.

 ```
 openshift-install wait-for install-complete --dir=.
 ```

+And that's it!
+You have your cluster of Openshif4 in AWS in UPI mode!!

+Happy Openshifting!